itprojects/InboxPager/README.md

 In order to use cryptographic services you need to install an app called OpenKeychain and make, or import, some pgp-keys.
 OpenKeychain applies OpenPGP privacy/security to a given message,  and the process is described below, or (better) just look at the screenshots.
 Sending inline messages in non-pgp/mime standard is not supported, but third party apps exist that can do that, through the system clipboard buffer.

+IMPORTANT, for BCC messages:

+Encrypted blocks may show the recipients' encryption keys' id's.
+This may leak data, if you're using the blind carbon copy (BCC) message property.
+For example: a message is encrypted, Alice sends to Bob and Carol; Carol is a BCC, but Carol may also see the key id of Bob.

 ## Signed Clear Text

 Signing a clear, unencrypted message with a pgp key, that will be sent using pgp/mime.
 This option is for those want to be sure that a message was produced with a certain pgp key, the message contents are not encrypted.
 Can include attachments.